 Late Paper Policy: If for some good reason you won’t be able to turn something in when it is due, contact me (preferably in advance).
-Students should send attached copies of their papers, not links to their papers.
+Students should turn papers in by emailing attached copies of their papers, not links to their papers, to me.
 In order to discourage procrastination, for each day (not class period) an assignment is late I’ll take ten points away from the total points it earns.
 For example, a paper due on Friday but not turned in until Monday would have thirty points deducted from the points it receives.
 A paper is turned in on the day when I feel I have personally received it, not when it is left in my box, office, or in the English department.
 I do not grade papers faxed to me, and I encourage you to always make and keep a copy of all the work you turn in.

 Classroom Behavior and Grievance Criteria: The “Student Rights and Responsibilities Code,” section VI A-X is the guide for your classroom behavior, and section XVI C is the guide for registering a formal grievance or requesting a grade change.
 The “Student Rights and Responsibilities Code” is available online at http:www.uvu.edu.

 If you prefer to use a name other than the name the University officially uses, please let me know.
 Likewise, if you have a preferred personal pronoun, please let me know.

 Students with Disabilities: If you have any disability that may impair your ability to successfully complete this course, please contact the Accessibility Services Department (LC 312; 863-8747; http://www.uvu.edu/asd/).
 Academic accommodations are granted for all students who have qualified disabilities.
 Services are coordinated with the student and instructor by the Accessibility Services Department.